getnamingo/registry/docs/control-panel.md

   - Write a **message** with optional file attachment.
 - **Media Kit / Documentation Links** – Quick access to registry documentation and marketing assets.
 - **Search Bar** – Filter tickets by keyword in subject or message body.
-- **CSV / PDF Export** – Download ticket list for offline tracking, reporting, or auditing.
+- **CSV Export** – Download ticket list for offline tracking, reporting, or auditing.

 ## Ticket Statuses